 Competition is key in board games, right?
 Well, not necessarily!
-Some players would rather work together than apart, using their wit and will against the game's systems rather than those around the table.
+Some players would rather work together in cooperative board games, using their wit and will against the game's systems rather than those around the table.

 And those designing board games have certainly heard them.
 There's a whole range of unique games out there based on collaborative efforts, whether you're solving mysteries, exploring new worlds, or just trying to stay alive until supper.
 With all that in mind, we've put together this list of the best co-op board games for you to play with friends!